447327642/Note-2.0/Work/Interview/ctci-189-tour.md

 The \* nodes are often used to indicate complete words.

 Very commonly, a trie is used to store the entire (English) language for quick prefix lookups.
-While a hash table can quikcly look up whether a string is a valid word, it cannot tell us if a string is a prefix of any valid words.
+While a hash table can quickly look up whether a string is a valid word, it cannot tell us if a string is a prefix of any valid words.

 ### Graphs